 8:30 PM: Mr. Rogers returned to and signed in at the V.O.A. halfway house.

-After expressing concerns about being charged with an escape, Mr. Rogers’ case manager reassured him to not “[...] worry about the VOA, they can call the hospital.
-Take care of you.”
+Kevion was frustrated that the V.O.A seemed so unaware of his whereabouts during his hospitalization, despite his constant and dilligent communication.
+After he recieved the five missed calls, Mr. Rogers’ case manager reassured him over text: "don't worry about the VOA, they can call the hospital.
+Take care [of] you.”
 It is clear that Mr. Rogers maintained constant communication with Ms. Ingram, Ms. King (the head of the V.O.A.), and other V.O.A. staff throughout the entire situation.
 On top of all this, his neurologist reached out to the V.O.A. to inquire about Mr. Rogers’ seizures and to speak directly with someone about the recommended 3-5 day monitoring period at Parkland.
 But no one answered.
 The monitoring period is crucial.
 Mr. Rogers’ neurologist deemed it a “medical necessity” given his concerns over the severity of his epilepsy.

-The next day, 12/12/2025, Mr. Rogers, instead of being provided permission to proceed with a medically necessary evaluation, was approached by COS Wilson.
+The next day, December 12th, Mr. Rogers, instead of being provided permission to proceed with a medically necessary evaluation, was approached by COS Wilson.
 COS Wilson admitted fault for the miscommunication and reassured Mr. Rogers that he was not at risk of an escape charge.
 COS Wilson even told him that he would receive a pass to pick up his medicine from the hospital the following day.

 Despite all of this, that very day, Mr. Rogers was delivered an incident report documenting his placement on escape status.
 It was signed by COS Wilson himself, less than 25 minutes before its delivery.
 The incident report states that “[t]he Hutchins front desk was not aware of inmate Rogers location after being notified about his time of discharge from Methodist Charlton Hospital.”
 This is a patently untrue statement.
 Clearly, Mr. Rogers maintained constant and transparent communication throughout this distressing ordeal.

-On 12/13/2025, Mr. Rogers tried to leave for the hospital to pick up his medicine, but Shawn Sales, the V.O.A. director, had placed him on “complete” status, which prevented him from leaving the halfway house.
-The following day, on 12/14/2025, Mr. Rogers suffered through yet another seizure and had to be taken by ambulance, for an overnight stay, to Methodist Hospital.
+On December 13th, Mr. Rogers tried to leave for the hospital to pick up his medicine, but Shawn Sales, the V.O.A. director, had placed him on “complete” status, which prevented him from leaving the halfway house.
+The following day, on December 14th, Mr. Rogers suffered through yet another seizure and had to be taken by ambulance, for an overnight stay, to Methodist Hospital.
 It has been one full week since Mr. Rogers’ initial hospital visit.
 It has been 3 full days since it was deemed medically necessary for him to receive a 3-5 day evaluation.

-Following the direct attack on his human rights on 12/16/2025, Mr. Rogers was taken to solitary confinement in FCI Seagoville.
+Following the direct attack on his civil and human rights on that fateful morning on December 16th, Mr. Rogers was taken to solitary confinement in FCI Seagoville.
 He was kept there for the entire 3 weeks he was in custody at Seagoville.
-Even though he was not placed in solitary confinement for disciplinary reasons, Captain Carpenter and the V.O.A. denied Mr. Rogers access to the phone, limiting him to one call every 30-days.
-Yet to receive his necessary medical care, he continued to struggle with walking and eating at FCI Seagoville.
-While he was taken to see medical staff, Mr. Rogers received direct threats to place him in suicide watch or in a section where no one would see him if he did not eat.
+Even though he was not placed in solitary confinement for disciplinary reasons, Captain Carpenter at FCI Seagoville denied Mr. Rogers access to the phone, limiting him to one call every 30-days.
+When Mr. Rogers experienced another seizure on December 19th, he was told that there was no doctor at that institution and that he would be sent to the hospital.
+Although he waited, the prison never sent Mr. Rogers to the hospital for treatment.
+Nurse Acheebe at Seagoville ignored him after being informed of his seizure, and ignored his complaints that the seizure had left him too weak to properly walk or eat.
+He also ignored Mr. Rogers’ requests to be provided with an administrative remedy form.
+When he was finally taken to see medical staff, Mr. Rogers received direct threats to place him in suicide watch or in a section where no one would see him if he did not eat.
 This is an appalling display of continued medical neglect.
 Captain Carpenter even told him, “I couldn’t give a fuck, kill yourself for all I care.”
 During lunch, Mr. Rogers refused to eat, stating he was on a “hunger strike” to Officer S. White.
 He then requested to see medical help again, to which Officer White responded with “White power.”
 When he asked her for her name and a BP-8 informal resolution form, the first step in the formal, legally required administrative remedy process for incarcerated people, she replied, “We don’t do those, and I don’t have a name” and repeatedly denied his requests for the BP-8 form.
 It is clear that in his first few days after being reincarcerated at FCI Seagoville, Mr. Rogers faced extensive abuse on several fronts: medical, racial, physical, mental, and even legal.

 While at the halfway house, Mr. Rogers’ neurologist at Parkland Hospital had increased his dosage and prescribed 2 new medications, yet disgustingly, they were never confirmed.
 The medical neglect continued, as Nurse Acheebe consistently provided Mr. Rogers with insufficient amounts of his medication, significantly below the amount prescribed for him.
 This is why he continued to suffer through dangerous seizures.
 When Mr. Rogers confronted him about his medications, Nurse Acheebe said that he had forgotten it and would bring it back.
 He never returned with the proper dosage.